 Tom Goreau is an award-winning marine, soils and climate scientist.
 He is President of the Global Coral Reef Alliance, a coral reef protection non-profit, and coordinator of a UN commission for small island states.
 He has dived longer and in more coral reefs around the world than any coral scientist and has published around 200 papers in coral reef ecology, climate and other fields.
 He has pioneered the study of reef preservation, and has participated in several major UN global conferences.
 He works with tropical fishing communities to restore coral reefs and fisheries, especially the Kuna Indians of Panama, the only native people of the Americas who have maintained their cultural and political independence.
 He is a hereditary leader of the Yolngu Dhuwa aboriginal clan of Arnhem Land, Australia, who preserve the world’s oldest creation myth.
 He was educated in Jamaican schools, at MIT, Caltech, Yale, Woods Hole, and holds a Ph.D. from Harvard in biogeochemistry.
 He is a trained nuisance crocodile remover who would rather not.

 Fred Provenza is professor emeritus in Animal Behavior and Management at the Ecology Center and Department of Wildland Resources at Utah State University.
 He is a pioneer in the study of interrelationships among soils, plants, animals and people their effects on the health of landscapes, and has received numerous awards for research, teaching, and mentoring.
 His work laid the foundation for behavior-based management of livestock, wildlife and landscapes, inspiring researchers in disciplines as diverse as chemical ecology, ruminant nutrition, human nutrition and biopsychology, animal welfare, rangeland science and others.
 Their efforts led to the formation in 2001 of an international network of scientists and land managers from five continents, BEHAVE (Behavioral Education for Human, Animal, Vegetation and Ecosystem management), which is committed to integrating behavioral principles and processes with local knowledge to enhance ecological, economic and social values of rural and urban communities and landscapes.
-His latest book, with Michel Meuret, is The Art & Science of Shepherding.
+His latest book is Nourishment: What Animals Can Teach Us about Rediscovering Our Nutritional Wisdom.

 Judith D. Schwartz is a longtime freelance writer and author of several books.
 Over the last several years she has written about the juncture of economics and the environment for such publications as Time, Time.com, the Christian Science Monitor, Conservation, and the UK Guardian.
-Most recently she is the author of Cows Save the Planet and Other Improbable Ways of Restoring Soil to Heal the Earth (Chelsea Green Publishing, 2013).
+She is the author of Cows Save the Planet and Other Improbable Ways of Restoring Soil to Heal the Earth (Chelsea Green Publishing, 2013).
 The Organic Consumers Association calls the book “a call to action for the soil”, while author Michael Pollan says the book is “the most hopeful and surprising book on the enviro[nmental] crisis I’ve read this year.”
+Her most recent book is the inspiring Reindeer Chronicles.
 Judith has a B.A. from Brown University, an M.A. in Counseling from Northwestern, and an M.S.J. from the Columbia University Graduate School of Journalism.

 Ridge Shinn is the founder and CEO of Big Picture Beef and a leader in the shift away from feedlot beef to raising cattle on 100% grass and forages – no corn ever – using regenerative pasture and grazing management that sequesters carbon deep underground.
 Currently he is developing a large-scale supply of 100% grass-fed and grass-finished beef in the Northeast U.S. This program will provide economic opportunities for existing small farmers in the region and safe, nutritionally superior Northeast beef for Northeast markets, all while improving soil fertility and water retention and combating climate change.
 Ridge was founding director of the New England Livestock Alliance, co-founder of Hardwick Beef, and co-founder of Rotokawa Cattle Company.
 He has consulted all over the US, and in New Zealand, Uruguay, and Argentina on beef production and ecosystem restoration through grazing.
 His work has been recognized in Time Magazine, Atlantic Monthly, New York Times, Wine Spectator, and Smithsonian.

-Richard Teague is Associate Resident Director and Professor of Sustainable Rangeland Management at Texas A&M AgriLife Research and Extension Center.
+Richard Teague is Professor & Associate Resident Director at Texas A&M AgriLife Research and Extension Center.
 His philosophy is that research and service must provide the linkage that enables managers to base decisions for sustainable land use on the principles of ecosystem function.
 He uses four key elements to enhance this linkage: a systems research program, resource accounting, long-term assessment and partnering with rancher clientele.
 His goal is to use a systems approach in developing land and livestock management practices that sustain natural rangeland resources and the people depending on the land.
 His work includes studies of holistic management practices published in professional journals.